Religious views of Adolf Hitler: Historiography

 Hitler's personal conception of God was as "Providence".
 For instance, when he survived the assassination attempt of July 20, 1944, he ascribed it to Providence saving him to pursue his tasks.
 In fact, as time went on, Hitler's conception of Providence became more and more intertwined with his belief in his own inability to make an error of judgment.
 Alfred Jodl stated at Nuremberg that Hitler had "an almost mystical conviction of his infallibility as leader of the nation and of the war".
 Another of his physicians, Dr. Karl Brandt, said that Hitler saw himself as a "tool of Providence.
 He was ... consumed by the desire to give the German people everything and to help them out of their distress.
 He was possessed by the thought that this was his task and that only he could fulfill it."

 BBC historian Laurence Rees characterises Hitler's relationship to religion as one of opportunism and pragmatism: "his relationship in public to Christianity – indeed his relationship to religion in general – was opportunistic.
 There is no evidence that Hitler himself, in his personal life, ever expressed any individual belief in the basic tenets of the Christian church".
 Considering the religious allusions found in Mein Kampf, Rees writes that "the most coherent reading" of the book is that Hitler was prepared to believe in an initial creator God, but did "not accept the conventional Christian vision of heaven and hell, nor the survival of an individual 'soul'."

-Max Domarus has written that Hitler replaced belief in the Judeo-Christian God with belief in a peculiarly German "god".
+Max Domarus has written that Hitler replaced belief in the Abrahamic God with belief in a peculiarly German "god".
 He promoted the idea of this god as the creator of Germany, but Hitler "was not a Christian in any accepted meaning of that word."
 Domarus writes that Hitler neither believed in organized religion nor saw himself as a religious reformer.
 Hitler had fully discarded belief in the Judeo-Christian conception of God by 1937, writes Domarus, but continued to use the word "God" in speeches – but it was not the God "who has been worshiped for millennia", but a new and peculiarly German "god" who "let iron grow".
 Thus Hitler told the British journalist Ward Price in 1937: "I believe in God, and I am convinced that He will not desert 67 million Germans who have worked so hard to regain their rightful position in the world."
 Although Hitler did not "abide by its commandments", Domarus believed that he retained elements of the Catholic thinking of his upbringing even into the initial years of his rule: "As late as 1933, he still described himself publicly as a Catholic.
 Only the spreading poison of his lust for power and self idolatry finally crowded out the memories of childhood beliefs and in 1937 he jettisoned the last of his personal religious convictions, declaring to comrades, 'Now I feel as fresh as a colt in the pasture'".